Appearance

 - Note the selected cell count

-Save to Filter
+Save to Subset

 - Click Items dropdown

-- Select Add selection to filter
+- Select Add selection to subset

 - The lasso condition is saved

-Step 4: Build the Complex Filter
+Step 4: Build the Complex Subset

-Now combine all criteria in the Filter.
+Now combine all criteria in the Subset.

-Open Filter
+Open Subset

-- Open the Filter Panel
+- Open the Subset Panel

 - You should see your lasso condition already added